 But the news hasn’t been all bad.
-Apparently, peanut butter and jelly sandwiches have emerged as a quarantine staple.
+Peanut butter and jelly sandwiches have emerged as a quarantine staple.
 The J.M.
-Smucker Co. reported that it expects its net sales for fiscal 2020, ending April 30, to be down 1% to the year before, better than its earlier expected guidance of a 3% drop.
-The company attributes the improved results to increased demand across all U.S. and Canadian retail channels driven by consumer stockpiling efforts.
-The company added that all of its manufacturing and distribution facilities remain open, and in fact, it’s actually boosted production.
+Smucker Co. reported that it expects its net sales for fiscal 2020 to be down 1% from 2019, but better than its earlier expected guidance of a 3% drop.
+The company attributes the improved results to increased demand across all U.S. and Canadian retail channels driven by consumers preparing food at home.
+The company added that all of its manufacturing and distribution facilities remain open, and in fact, it’s boosted production.

-Then there’s Nestlé, which just reported its best quarterly sales numbers in five years.
-North America and Europe sales were especially strong in March, powering a jump of 4.3% in the first three months of 2020, outpacing analyst expectations.
+Then there’s Nestlé, which reported its best first-quarter sales numbers in five years.
+North America and Europe sales were robust in March, powering a jump of 4.3% in the first three months of 2020 and outpacing analyst expectations.

-TraceGains customer King Arthur Flour Co. is another example of a company thriving during this crisis.
-The company experienced an unprecedented 2,000% jump in sales in March year over year, as consumers take to baking during quarantine.
+TraceGains customer King Arthur Flour Co. experienced an unprecedented 2,000% jump in sales in March, year-over-year, as consumers embraced home baking.

 And it’s not just home bakers driving sales.
-Bread sales across the board jumped sharply during the early days of the pandemic, as panicked consumers rushed to stock up on staples.
-Another TraceGains customer Bimbo Bakeries USA just reported a jump in first-quarter sales of 10% over the previous year.
-The company also recently reopened a manufacturing plant in West Hazelton, Pennsylvania, to make bread and buns and keep up with demand, according to Food Business News.
-Company officials plan to keep the plant open until at least Labor Day.
+Bread sales across the board have jumped sharply.
+TraceGains customer Bimbo Bakeries USA reported a jump in first-quarter sales of 10% over the previous year.
+According to Food Business News, the company also recently reopened a manufacturing plant in West Hazelton, Pennsylvania, to make bread and buns to keep up with demand.

-Nearly two-thirds of TraceGains customers have performed better than expected during this outbreak, based on an internal survey.
+Nearly two-thirds of TraceGains customers have performed better than expected during this outbreak, based on one industry report.

 Good News, Bad News

-Dietary supplement manufacturers in particular, have seen soaring demand over the last four to six weeks.
-That’s not surprising since a recent study found that “consumers have been increasingly looking for food and beverage options that offer functional benefits during the past year, but interest has risen even more during the pandemic.”
+Dietary supplements manufacturers, in particular, have seen soaring demand during the crisis.
+A recent study found that “consumers have been increasingly looking for food and beverage options that offer functional benefits during the past year, but interest has risen even more during the pandemic.”

-According to research from Imbibe, one of the industry’s leading beverage developers, “Expect greater demand for beverages that support improved immunity, sleep and stress relief.
-There was a market for all three of these types of functional beverages before COVID-19, but consumers have a heightened focus on staying healthy right now and are experiencing considerable stress and lack of sleep due to the uncertainty of their physical and economic wellbeing.”
+According to research from Imbibe, one of the industry’s leading beverage developers, “Expect greater demand for beverages that support improved immunity, sleep, and stress relief.
+While there was a market for these functional beverages before COVID-19, consumers have a heightened focus on staying healthy right now.”

-Finally, Joan Driggs, vice president of thought leadership and content for IRI, a Chicago market research firm, told Nutritional Outlook that during “the one-week period ending March 8, 2020, sales growth for overall dietary supplements skyrocketed more than 35%.”
+Finally, Joan Driggs, vice president of thought leadership and content for IRI, a Chicago market research firm, told Nutritional Outlook that during “the one week ending March 8, 2020, sales growth for overall dietary supplements skyrocketed more than 35%.”

-A frequent complaint from manufacturers, however, has been a chronic struggle to find alternate suppliers because of the lingering tension on the supply chain.
-Market Hub is a comprehensive sourcing directory for ingredients, packaging, and service providers.
-Powered by TraceGains Network, manufacturers can acquire new ingredients and collect supporting quality and regulatory documentation automatically from an expanding document library.
-With a global supplier network, buyers can leverage Market Hub’s powerful search criteria to quickly find new suppliers and keep their operations running.
+A frequent complaint from manufacturers has been a chronic struggle to find alternate suppliers because of the supply chain’s lingering tension.
+TraceGains built Market Hub, a powerful sourcing directory for ingredients, items, packaging, and service providers to make it easier.
+Powered by TraceGains Network, food and supplement makers can acquire new ingredients and automatically collect supporting quality and regulatory documentation from a growing document library.